tsnellgrove/dark_castle3/doc/to_do.md

 		def inventory(self):
 	- will also enable 'room scope' type methods to move to class Room
 - INPROC: update existing Creature class and creaatures (e.g. hand & worn)
-	- IDEAS:
-		- creature 'worn' attribute
-			- how to track worn dict?
-		- refactoring noun classes for burt-as-creature
-			- think abour 'source' and 'desination'... e.g. for take(), source = is_item in <room>.obj_scope; destination = <creature>.hand_lst
-			- can we have 'burt' be the default <creature> but other options available?
-				- this would allow give() to become a noun class method... essentially a take() initiated by burt
-				- likewise, show() becomes an examine initiated by burt
-				- maybe each Creature has its own description list?
-					- desc list as creature attribute ???
-				- with a default examine() response similar to "the X is not interesting"
-				- thinking systemically, can we pre-validate noun class methods?
-					- validate() would run between interpreter() and pre_action()
-					- e.g. for take() use case, can we checks to see if obj is_item and is in <room>.obj_scope ?
-					- (would also need to apply not already in <creature>.hand_lst and not in <other_creature>.hand_lst)
-					- maybe need an is_takable() method? perhaps this is where the validation lives??
-Returns bool and error message?
-					- maybe broad command constraint list as well (e.g. obj must always be in room.in_scope?)
-				- need to do a detailed mapping of what is required for success in each noun_class() method
-		- no action for now
-			- does creature_state really have any value?
-Maybe build hedgehog before pulling the plug on this one
-			- IDEA: for Creatures, instead of headgehog_distracted_mach, maybe I just need a creature_distracted attribute???
-(NO)
-			- non-humanoid monster could be a special weapon description case (fun new puzzle idea)
-			- for burt maybe add brass_lantern - always trust and shining in your off hand... wouldn't want that to go out now would we?
-Grues...
-			- princess 'poise' & 'moxie'
-			- valor; caprecious and messy sort of valor - sort of show up three sheets to the wind but ready to save the day
-			- create all_lst, item_lst, and mach_lst methods for creature class
 	- DONE: Weapon class
 		- IDEAS:
 			- reference weapon (e.g. "Grimy Sword") in attack text